vijaykiran/hoplon/README.md

         (input :type "text" :id "last-name" :name "last-name"))))
 ```

 This is more than mere syntactic sugar.
-Here is the full power of a
+Here is the full power of Lisp&mdash;a
-Lisp&mdash;a program that can be evaluated to produce a HTML document.
+program that evaluates to an HTML document.

 This suggests the possibility of producing HTML documents by evaluating
 programs written in HTML markup (or equivalent s-expressions) _in the client_,
 which is exactly what happens when a page in a Hoplon application is loaded.

+#### Hoplon Pages

+Web applications are necessarily organized into "pages".
+Each page is a single
+HTML file that resides on a server or, in the bad old days, is generated
+dynamically for each request.
+Hoplon applications are also organized this way.

+A simple page might look like this:

 ```clojure
 (page examples/sexp.html)